 Microbiological testing of water helps protect the public from diseases.
 Chlorine is added to drinking water as a disinfectant to destroy or inactivate bacteria, viruses, and protozoa.
 The City of Boardman drinking water is routinely sampled for Total Coliform.
 Total Coliform bacteria are naturally present in the environment.
 Their presence is an indicator that other potentially harmful bacteria may be present.
-The City performed 52 routine microbiological samples throughout the distribution system in 2021, and had no positive samples detected.
+The city performed 52 routine microbiological samples throughout the distribution system in 2022.
+Of the samples taken, two tested positive for Total Coliform.
+Total Coliform bacteria are generally not harmful themselves and whenever we detect coliform bacteria in any sample, we do follow-up testing to see if other bacteria of greater concern, such as fecal coliform or E. coli, are present.
+We did not find any of these bacteria in our subsequent testing.
+If we had, we would have notified you immediately.